 Removing discriminatory graffiti

 You can report discriminatory graffiti to have it removed on our Graffiti page.

 Report discriminatory media

-- complete the online complaint form
+- complete the online complaint form on the ACMA website

 - email email@example.com

 - write to PO Box Q500, Queen Victoria Building, NSW 1230

 You can find out more about this organisation on the Australian Communications and Media Authority website.

 Many people want to stand against racism but aren’t sure how.
 You can watch VicHealth’s video on how everyone can play a role in preventing racism on the Australian Government's It stops now website.